Granting and Partnership Services

 Current partners

-The Seeds of Renewal program focuses on ANZ’s core giving objectives.
+The long-running ANZ Seeds of Renewal program focusses on and aligns with ANZ’s core giving objectives.
+It is updated as they evolve.

-Telstra’s Connected Communities Grant program supports community-led efforts that embrace new technology and improve digital literacy or digital capability.
+Telstra’s Connected Communities Grant Program supports community-led efforts that embrace technology and improve digital literacy or capability.

-The Rebuilding Futures program offers grants to help communities strengthen their resilience through long-term recovery from a significant natural disaster by undertaking community-identified and led long-term recovery activities for public benefit.
+Grants strengthen resilience by undertaking community-identified and led long-term disaster recovery activities with a public benefit.

 The Nutrien Ag Solutions Community Grants contributes to the success, vibrancy and wellbeing of remote, rural and regional communities nationwide.